It’s been a little over five years since chalk paint first became popular, which is a lifetime in the world of home decor.

 Five years is enough time for color trends to change 3 or 4 times, for “Farmhouse style” to transition to “Boho”, and for navy to become the new gray.

-It’s also plenty of time for new types of paint to come on to the market–paints like Fusion Mineral Paint that promise the same ease of use but greater durability than chalk paint.
+It’s also plenty of time for new types of paint to come on to the market–paints like Fusion Mineral Paint that promise the same ease of use but work a bit differently than chalk paint.

 So a lot of folks are starting to look at those chalk-painted pieces from five years ago and asking what it would take to paint them again.
 Maybe their tastes have changed and they’re ready for a new color scheme, or maybe that chalk painted desk isn’t proving to be as durable as they want it to be and a new paint job promises better results.